 94 search diligently and spare not.
-Missionary work must be thorough, going back to make sure everyone has the opportunity to hear or reject.
+Missionary work must be thorough, going back again and again to make sure everyone has the opportunity to hear or reject the message.

 96 to scourge them for the wickedness.
 D&C 45 already spoke of the day when the wicked would suffer for their lack of repentance (also v.
 97).